thuml/predrnn-pytorch/README.md

 ![kth](./pic/kth.png)

-BAIR robot pushing (We zoom in the areas in the red boxes for a clear comparison.)
+BAIR robot pushing (we zoom in on the area in the red box)
 ![bair](./pic/bair.png)

 Traffic4Cast